RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/docs-contributing-guide.md

 These packages can also be found in the `requirements.txt` file in the root of the repository.

 Once everything is installed, you should now be able to view a local version of the docs by running `mkdocs serve`.
-Your PowerShell window should now look like this:
+Your command prompt window should now look like this:
 ![powershell-mkdocs](/images/powershell-mkdocs.png)

 The documentation should now be viewable in your browser at `http://127.0.0.1:8000/`